By J. Strauss

 “They comin’ to the island back from those wars.
 They all crazy.
 Crazier than regular Haoles, I mean.”

 Kam thought about it for a couple of days.
 The Caucasian’s from the mainland had come hundreds of years earlier to steal the land and take everything over.
 The house he lived in with his parents was leased from the Castle family.
 Those Haole’s were direct descendants of one of the preacher families who’d liked the islands so much they’d simply taken them.
 But working at the Royal had loosened Kam up a bit.
 The tourists who came to Waikiki were not so bad.
 Some drank too much.
-Some acted out, but buy and large they were okay, if you could get past the thieving some of their number had done so many years before, which neither his Mom nor Dad could.
+Some acted out, but by and large they were okay if you could get past the thieving some of their numbers had done so many years before, which neither his Mom nor Dad could.

 But he had no choice, really.
 Either the Matchless sold to some service guy, and they weren’t all Haoles, or the Harley would remain ephemeral…except for the ones he saw touring around the island every Sunday, driven by guys he’d gone to school with but mostly didn’t have much chance to see anymore.
 The Harley would change everything.
 He’d learned that you couldn’t hang out with anybody riding a Matchless.
 The English biked been built in England sometime during the second world war.
 It’d never made it around the island once without breaking down.
 Kam had a garage full of spare parts to prove it.
 Harleys didn’t break down, they just leaked oil a lot.

 Lee came with him to keep him company outside the main gate at Kaneohe.
-The Marines looked at them sitting on the grass by the bike but, since they were outside base property, they could do nothing.
+The Marines looked at them sitting on the grass by the bike but, since they were outside the base property, they could do nothing.
 None of the cars leaving Kaneohe stopped, or even slowed to study the ‘For Sale’ sign hung from the bike’s handlebars, and foot traffic was sparse to non-existent.

 Late afternoon came and went.
 Lee departed with the falling sun.
 Lee worked in the kitchen of the Moana on the other side of the island, not far from the Royal.
-He had to be in to work promptly by four a.m. every morning or else.
+He had to be into work promptly by four a.m. every morning or else.